siya2436/NYU-Data-Bootcamp-Final/README.md

 Logistic Regression serves as a baseline for both binary and multi-class classification.
 The model is trained on standardized features and optimized using maximum likelihood.
 Despite its simplicity, Logistic Regression provides strong interpretability and establishes a performance benchmark.

 ##### K-Nearest Neighbors (KNN)
-KNN is implemented with k=5k=5k=5 using scaled features.
 As a distance-based method, KNN is sensitive to feature scaling and class imbalance.
 Results show that while KNN performs reasonably on the majority class, it struggles to identify diabetic cases.

 #### 5.2 Part 2: Advanced Machine Learning Models
 ##### Random Forest